 Using the xsl:include Element

-the only attribute is a href whose Value is a URI.
-Consider an included document
+This element works the same way as the xsl:import element, except that the elements included within the included document replace the xsl:include element.
+Again, the only attribute is a href whose Value is a URI.
+Consider an included document that look like this:

-<xsl:include href= myStylesheet_1.xsl/>
+<xsl:include href= “myStylesheet_1.xsl”/>

-preceding line of the code becomes:
+The preceding line of the code becomes:

-Copyright - © 2004 - 2018 - All Rights Reserved.
+“Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.”Copyright - © 2004 - 2019 - All Rights Reserved.